sendsmaily/sendsmaily-wordpress-plugin/README.md

-# Smaily Wordpress plugin

-Smaily email marketing and automation extension plugin for Wordpress.
+Smaily email marketing and automation plugin for Wordpress.
 Automatically generate a simple sign-up form and add new subscribers to Smaily subscribers list.

 ## Features